brianhouse/ART212/projects/2_poetic_sensors/guide.md

 #### <a name="photo"></a> Light (photocell)

 A photocell measures the light level.
 Hook it up with 2k resistor and use A2, A3, A4.
+If the values you get with 2k are too high, reduce the resistor value until the numbers fall within a range that works for your application.

 Product: https://www.adafruit.com/product/161